PurpleBass/cryptoseed/README.md

 # CryptoSeed

+> **⚠️ IMPORTANT DISCLAIMER - EDUCATIONAL USE ONLY**
+>
+> **This application is currently under development and is provided for educational and demonstration purposes only.**
+>
+> **🚨 DO NOT USE WITH REAL CRYPTOCURRENCY SEED PHRASES OR SENSITIVE DATA 🚨**
+>
+> - This is experimental software not intended for production use
+> - No warranties are provided regarding security, reliability, or fitness for any purpose
+> - Use only test data and example seed phrases for learning purposes
+> - The developers assume no responsibility for any loss of funds or data
+>
+> By using this application, you acknowledge these limitations and agree to use it responsibly.

+---

 **CryptoSeed** is a modern, open-source web application for encrypting and decrypting high-sensitive information—especially cryptocurrency seed phrases and wallet recovery codes.
 Built with React and Vite, it features a security-first design with ChaCha20-Poly1305 encryption and Argon2id key derivation for maximum privacy, security, and ease of use.

 ---